We are available Monday through Friday, 8:10 a.m. to 5:00 p.m. , to meet with you at our location at 214 Park Avenue SW, Suite 101.

 Why is Business Connect your One-Stop Resource?

 If you’re starting or expanding a business, and you think you’ve found a suitable location, call us and we’ll show you how to use Business Connect as your One-Stop resource.
-Managed by the Community Affairs and Tourism Division in association with the Planning Department and all other city departments, our staff is here to assist you with the process of opening, relocating, or expanding your physical business within our City limits.
+Managed by the Economic Development Department in association with the Planning Department and all other city departments, our staff is here to assist you with the process of opening, relocating, or expanding your physical business within our City limits.
 Our staff is here to support the entire process, start to finish including:

 - Checking the proposed location for zoning code, building code, and fire code requirements,